 EN 3391.
 Author and Work.
 3 Semester Hours.

-Focus on the body of work by one or two major authors, such as Jane Austen, Edgar Allan Poe, Lessing and Atwood, Joyce and O’Brien, Ernest Hemingway.
-Emphasis on specific genres developed by writers.
-Students may also take EN3391/3392.
+This course focuses on the body of work by one or two major authors, such as Jane Austen, Edgar Allan Poe, Doris Lessing and Margaret Atwood, James Joyce and Edna O’Brien, or Ernest Hemingway, with an emphasis on specific genres developed by writers.

 EN 3395.
 Bible as Literature.
 3 Semester Hours.